mark-hahn/sub-atom/README.md

 ## Usage

-To install sub-atom simply use `npm install atom-helper`.
+To install sub-atom simply use `npm install sub-atom`.
 Then load and initialize the sub-atom module with ...

 ```coffeescript
 SubAtom = require('sub-atom')